klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

     the command line can be very tedious.

 3. Building a suitable environment for the job.
 This part is also optional as on LUMI, Slurm will copy the environment from the node from which the job was submitted.
-This may not be the ideal envrionment for your job, and if you later resubmit the job you may do so accidentally from a different environment so it is a good practice to specify the environment.
+This may not be the ideal environment for your job, and if you later resubmit the job you may do so accidentally from a different environment so it is a good practice to specify the environment.